A neodymium magnet around the neck makes for a convenient third hand.

 Done.
 I’ll be attacking that just as soon as the best little hardware store in Silver Lake restocks their 6mm Irwin thread taps.
 The ones that I seem to keep steadily depleting.

-My plans for a productive evening of xylophone-building thus foiled, dosage I turned to slapping together the rest of the frame-mounting hardware.
+My plans for a productive evening of xylophone-building thus foiled, I turned to slapping together the rest of the frame-mounting hardware.

 Unfortunately, the Hollaender company turned out a couple of SpeedRail parts with nasty burrs inside that kept them from sliding onto the 2-inch aluminum tubing that we’re using for xylophone frames.